 - RoomerTravel: Search and book hotel rooms from people who are stuck with a hotel reservation they no longer need.
 It works the other way, too.
 Have a pre-paid room you cannot use?
 Sell your reservation at Roomer.

 I have obsessive compulsive disorder when it comes to saving on hotels — and have even more tips to share on how to score a hotel deal!

 If you need several bedrooms, prefer to have your own cooking facilities, or if you plan to stay for more than a couple nights in a destination, you’ll often get a much better deal by renting an apartment, home or condo from a private owner.
 To avoid surprises, look for accommodations that already have lots of reviews.
-Also, be sure to discuss cancelation policies, house rules, deposits and payment methods upfront with the owner.
-Check your options at these website:
+Also, be sure to discuss cancellation policies, house rules, deposits and payment methods upfront with the owner.
+Check your options at these websites: